The FBI wrote MLK a letter.

 "Ah shut up!"

-Details begin to resolve.
+Details resolve.
 People on their backs, on old blankets, under blue-tarp tents.
 Groups and loners.
-One inspects the contents of a tiny bag while another keeps nervous watch.
+One inspects the contents of a tiny bag while another nervously keeps watch.

-The ground is a mixture of gravel and sun-bleached needle sheathes.
+The ground is a mixture of gravel and needle sheathes.

 A family moves through the mass.
 Clean and conservative.
 Father, son, and three daughters.
-One of the girls approaches me, smiling, holding out a neatly wrapped package.
+One of the daughters approaches me, smiling, holding out a neatly wrapped package.

 Decline, "No, thank you."